A coronary artery bypass graft (CABG) is a surgical procedure used to treat coronary heart disease.

 How long will I have to wait for surgery?

-Your GP or cardiac surgeon should be able to tell you what the waiting lists are like in your area or at the hospital you've chosen.
+Your GP or cardiac surgeon should be able to tell you what the waiting lists are like in your area or at the hospital you have chosen.

-Ideally, you should be treated within three months of the decision to operate.
+Ideally, you should be treated within 3 months of the decision to operate.